gijs/citysdk/install.md

 * ./import_osm.sh (after correcting the file name to import, and db credentials)
 * ruby ./run_migrations.rb

+These commands will take considerable time; hours, most likely, so be patient.

 After the migrations have run, you'll need to add a password to the admin account:

       cd current